psrane8/Gemini-Pro-LLM-Web-App/README.md

 ## Overview

-A web application based on LLM and LMM Gemini Pro.
+A web application based on LLM Gemini Pro.

 ## Built With
 - Framework used: Streamlit, Langchain